 No More Silent Battles goes beyond being just a collection of stories; it serves as an investigation into the mismatch between what families need and what home care provides during the Canada health crisis.
 The film highlights how dementia care is often a reactive, bureaucratic maze.
 Instead of offering a 'welcome to care' from the moment of diagnosis, it pushes families into a vortex of assessments, brochures, services, and groups.
 This cookie-cutter approach to dementia care fails to meet the unique needs of individuals and families, proving to be an expensive substitute for creating a personalized approach to family caregiving in the context of living with dementia.

-Build a clear understanding of dementia, what it is, how it can progress, and the challenges it brings for individuals and families.
+Learn more about dementia, build a clear understanding of dementia, what it is, how it can progress, and the challenges it brings for individuals and families.
 Better knowledge helps you offer informed, compassionate support.

 Use education to challenge misconceptions about dementia and create change.
 Share what you learn through conversations, community awareness, workshops, or resources, helping build a more informed and supportive society.